dbt-labs/docs.getdbt.com/website/docs/docs/guides/custom-generic-tests.md

 </Changelog>

 dbt ships with [Not Null](resource-properties/tests#not-null), [Unique](resource-properties/tests#unique), [Relationships](resource-properties/tests#relationships), and [Accepted Values](resource-properties/tests#accepted-values) generic tests.
-(These used to be called "schema tests," and they still are in some places.)
+(These used to be called "schema tests," and you'll still see that name in some places.)
 Under the hood, these generic tests are defined as `test` blocks (like macros) in a globally accessible dbt project.
 You can find the source code for these tests [here](https://github.com/fishtown-analytics/dbt/tree/develop/core/dbt/include/global_project/macros/schema_tests).

 :::info
 There are tons of generic tests defined in open source packages, such as [dbt-utils](https://hub.getdbt.com/fishtown-analytics/dbt_utils/latest/) and [dbt-expectations](https://hub.getdbt.com/calogica/dbt_expectations/latest/) — the test you're looking for might already be here!